2013 - Oxford American interview about Cassilhaus with Ellen Cassilly and Frank Konhaus.

 2015 - 1406 Ward Street, Durham.
 Built by BuildSense.

-2015 - Three more single-family traditional and Modernist style houses at the corner of Kent and Ward in Durham.
+2015 - One more single-family Modernist style housesat the corner of Kent and Ward in Durham NC.

 Sources include: Frank Konhaus, Ralph Coonrad, Amy Chute, Ellen Cassilly, Ellen Cassilly Architect.